 Antibodies can be used to characterize human ES and iPS cells by flow cytometry.
 The tables below contain information about a selection of antibodies available from STEMCELL Technologies that can be used to characterize human ES and iPS cells.
-For a complete list of antibodies, including other conjugates, sizes and clones, visit our website at www.stemcell.com/antibodies.
+For a complete list of antibodies, including other conjugates, sizes, and clones, visit www.stemcell.com/antibodies.